-As an action, you restore a broken item, or damaged robot or construct, to a functional state, as if it were new and intact.
+As two actions, you restore a broken item, or damaged robot or construct, to a functional state, as if it were new and intact.
 Any pieces missing from the item or construct remain missing.
 Significant missing pieces may prevent proper functioning.
 If the item uses charges, the item becomes fully charged.

 Some campaign settings use “timeworn” to describe items that are “worn or impaired by time”.
 A timeworn item becomes fully charged, but doesn’t lose the timeworn condition (this spell is one of the few ways a timeworn item can be recharged).
 For 1 hour after this spell is cast on a timeworn item, that item does not suffer any chance of glitching.
 Other consumables such as ammunition are not restored.